uniQIndividual/scorched.report/src/pages/donate.md

 If you want to donate your resources to scorched.report, I'd be very grateful for one of the following:

+- design input (as you can tell that is not my strength)
 - bungo-pgcr-15b
 - a way to supply me with PGCRs in somewhat regular intervals without me having to build my own crawlers
 - suggestions